If the monster Nessie show up, you’ll get a front row seat!

-Game of Thrones archery, Northern Island.
+Northern Island.
 Discover theWinterfell Archery ‘Movie Set’ Experience and stand where Jon Snow, Rob Stark and Bran shot medieval arrows at Old Castle Ward, just 40 minutes from Belfast.
 You’ll be kitted out in Stark family costumes and head to an exact replica of the Winterfell Archery Range, recreated in the castle’s courtyard in the very same spot that filming for Game of Thrones took place.
 If you’re lucky, the instructors might share some gossip about what went on behind the scenes during filming.

 Golf with dinosaurs

 South-east England.
 If thinking about walking around an entire golf course makes you feel tired, head for one of Britain’s many mini golf courses!
 These themed, landscaped mini courses have obstacles such as tunnels, ramps, and moving windmills, with most holes requiring putting only within ten yards from tee to cup.
 Jurassic Encounter Adventure Golf has 18 holes of mini golf in a prehistoric-themed landscape.
 Golfers will putt through cascading waterfalls, caves and tropical plants – all overlooked by nine roaring mechanical dinosaurs!
 A fun experience, the course can be reached in Surrey just 45 minutes from central London using public transport.

 FOR COUPLES: The UK is packed full of adventures – some more lovely than other